COVID-19: Early release of $10,000

 Many members will be affected by COVID-19 in the coming weeks and months and, for some, the pandemic will mean a loss of income and financial hardship.

 The Government has relaxed the rules around early access to super if you need financial relief as a result of the disruption caused by COVID-19.
-A tax-free withdrawal of up to $10,000 will be available from 20 April 2020 and another $10,000 from 1 July 2020.
+A tax-free withdrawal of up to $10,000 was available from 20 April 2020 to 30 June 2020 and another $10,000 is available from 1 July 2020 to 31 December 2020.
 Applications for this form of early release must be made directly through the ATO.
 See below for details.

 TWUSUPER will keep you updated about COVID-19 and your super through our dedicated COVID-19 resource.